dartmouth-cs98/dartmouth-cs98.github.io/slides/01_ideas/index_slides.md

   * Now 21st century - what are we doing better?

 ???
+* shift from centralized toward decentralized/distributed across a variety of sectors
 * industries disrupted by the distributed economy
+* maybe started with computing:  not mainframe or even personal computer -> but distributed devices
 * healthcare: not monolithic hospitals -> distributed care
-* computing:  not mainframe or even personal computer -> but distributed devices
 * shopping:  many online stores or at least sellers
 * experiences:  not tour agencies but individuals via airbnb
-* education: not industrial buildings with thousands of students ->  supplemental materials
+* education: not industrial buildings with thousands of students ->  supplemental materials  (brick -> khan academy). brick building - sitting in a classroom with all our peers, processed class by class... hmm.
 * media:  not blockbuster or cable, many streaming services
 * this enables a few things ->  distributed solutions are easier!
 * you don't need a ton of money to build a factory floor -> you can solve smaller problems -> this is cascading - increasing the speed of innovation
+* role of the platform in enabling this - airbnb, amazon, etc

 ---